scottgallant/gohugo.io/content/_index.md

 features:
   - heading: Blistering Speed
     tagline: What's modern about waiting for your site to build?
 With Hugo, you don't have to.
-    copy: Jettison expensive runtime dependencies, and let Go’s incomparable I/O primitives do the work for you.
-For the first time, build your sites in micro- and milliseconds.
-At less than .7 ms per page, the average site builds in less than a second.
+    copy: Hugo is the fastest tool of its kind.
+At less than 1 ms per page, the average site builds in less than a second.

   - heading: Robust Content Management
     tagline: Flexibility rules.
 Hugo is a content strategist's dream.